LuisRevillaM/search-news/docs/README.md

 ## News Container

 This component holds the list of news fetched from the API.
-It also holds the logic to make async requests to the API and update the Component's state.
+It also holds the logic to make async requests to the API and update the component's state.
 To share this state and logic, we use the render props.children pattern

 ### Render children